ferstar/check-requirements-txt/README.md

 check-requirements-txt
 ==================

-A tool (and pre-commit hook) to automatically check the missing packages in requirements.txt.
+A tool (and also a pre-commit hook) to automatically check the missing packages in requirements.txt.

 ## Install
 First install this package into current python env

-`python setup.py install`
+`pip install check-requirements-txt`

 Then set up `pre-commit` hooks